1367 (3rd April)

 1399 (after 3rd February)

-Henry was still exiled at the time of his father’s death and Richard seized all lands that he should have inherited from his father and extended Henry’s banishment for life.
+Henry was still exiled at the time of his father’s death.
+King Richard II seized his inheritance and extended Henry’s banishment for life.
+Henry was not happy and planned to overthrow the king.

 1399 (19th August)